cortex-lab/phy/docs/clustering.md

 You can move up and down in the **similarity view** with the `Space` and `Shift-space` arrows.
 The cluster selected in the similarity view is called the **similar cluster**.
 The idea is to go through every "best cluster" in the cluster view, and review the "similar clusters" in the similarity view (sorted by decreasing similarity with the best cluster).

-In Normal mode, this wizard navigation replaces the current similar cluster in its color slot.
-With one blue reference, the candidate therefore remains red as you move forward or backward.
-Multi-selection colors and Merge-mode colors keep their separate stable-slot behavior.
+In Normal mode, ordinary single-row selection and wizard navigation both replace the current similar cluster.
+With one blue reference, the replacement candidate therefore remains red whether you click it or move with `Space`/`Shift+Space`.
+Extending a selection with Control or Shift keeps existing cluster colors;
+Control-deselecting and reselecting a row restores its reserved color.
+Backspace clears those Normal-mode candidate reservations, so the next candidate starts red again.
+Merge-mode colors remain fixed for the entire Merge session.

 Press `Control+Space` to select the first 15 eligible clusters currently shown in the similarity view while preserving the cluster view selection.
 Repeat it to select the next batch.
 This uses the current similarity view sorting and filtering.
 To choose a different number, use **Select > Select N Similar**; the chosen number becomes the shortcut's new default and is remembered across sessions.